KKHH

-KKHH (95.7 FM "95.7 The Spot") is a commercial and music radio station in Houston, Texas.
+KKHH (95.7 FM "95.7 The Spot") is a radio station in Houston, Texas.
 It is owned by Audacy, Inc. and airs an adult hits radio format.
 The studios and offices are located in the Greenway Plaza district of Houston.

-KKHH has an effective radiated power (ERP) of 100,000 watts.
-The transmitter is off Farm-to-Market Road 2234 near Fort Bend Parkway in Southwest Houston.
+KKHH has an effective radiated power ERP of 100,000 watts.
+The transmitter is off Farm-to-Market Road 2234 near the Fort Bend Parkway in Southwest Houston.
 KKHH broadcasts in the HD Radio hybrid format; the HD-2 subchannel carries Audacy's LGBTQ-oriented talk and EDM service Channel Q, while the HD-3 subchannel simulcasts the CBS Sports Radio programming heard on co-owned KIKK.

 Station history

 Beginnings as "Cool"

 KKHH signed on the air as KHUL at 7 a.m. on October 4, 1959.
 KHUL carried a mostly instrumental easy listening and jazz format, and billed itself as "Cool, Refreshing Radio".
-KHUL was the first stand-alone FM station in the Houston radio market to operate with a 24-hour schedule.
+KHUL was the first stand-alone FM station in the Houston radio market to operate with a 24-hour schedule and the 5th FM station in the area.

 KHUL’s effective radiated power was 15,500 watts, a fraction of its current output.
 It was owned by Charles Temple, president, and Ken Norman, vice president, which operated the station as Nor-Temp Broadcasting.

 Country era

 In 1966, the station was bought by Leroy J. Gloger, who owned Pasadena daytime-only AM country music station KIKK.
 Gloger requested the station's call letters be changed to KIKK-FM, and began to simulcast the AM's country format as "KIKK 96 FM" (KIKK pronounced as "kick").

 After album rock station KILT-FM flipped to country in 1981, the station saw fierce competition throughout the 1980s and early 1990s from the KILT combo.
 More competition came when KKBQ switched from easy country to a top 40 country approach in 1992.
 KIKK became KILT's sister station in late 1993, and KIKK struggled trying different variations on the format, including going from mainstream country to a more current-heavy approach in September 1994, then going head to head with KKBQ as "Young Country 95.7" by early 1997, and eventually rebranding as just "95.7 KIKK-FM" by September 2000.
+In 2001, KIKK adopted a Texas-centric country format, known as "Houston's Country Alternative," which included Americana and rock artists mixed in with more mainstream fare.